geeseven/mpv-wrapper/README.md

 # mpv-wrapper

 This is my mpv wrapper script.
-It takes a url as an argument or from the copy buffer and attempt to play it in mpv.
+It takes a url as an argument or from the copy buffer and attempts to play it in mpv.
 If mpv can't play the url, a notification is used to let you know it failed.
 This is important if the script is executed via a keybinding or launched from another application.

 ## Configuration

 Here are various configurations I use with this script.
+Wayland users might need to set `XDG_SESSION_TYPE=wayland` environment variable.

 ### i3/Sway
 ```sh